All aboard for railway growth

 High-speed rail is also sensitive to economic growth concerns.
 Bullet train technology is expensive and offers low returns to investors.
 SCI Verkehr expects the market will grow 1.3 percent a year, mostly in after-sales service.

-A number of countries have canceled projects in recent years.
+A number of countries have cancelled projects in recent years.
 China, however, is an exception.
-The country, which already boasts the world’s longest high-speed train network of 12,000 miles, is investing $35 billion in an additional 3,400 miles of track, according to BMI Research.
+The country, which already boasts the world’s longest high-speed train network of 19,000 kilometres, is investing 35 billion US dollars in an additional 5,500 kilometres of track, according to BMI Research.

 China is also investing in high-speed projects overseas, making it a potential threat to foreign train-makers such as Siemens, Bombardier and Alstom in the future.

-In October 2015, China won a contract worth $5.5 billion for a 90-mile high-speed rail line in Indonesia.
+In October 2015, China won a contract worth 5.5 billion US dollars for a 150-kilometre high-speed rail line in Indonesia.
 A Chinese-led consortium had the contract to build a Mexican bullet train before the project was axed.

 Nowhere, though, is the growth in rail investment stronger than in Qatar.
 The country, which is preparing to host the 2022 FIFA World Cup, is building “an entire rail network from scratch,” Karavias says.
 There are plans for a metro system in the capital, Doha, and a light rail line in the city of Lusail, as well as a long-distance passenger and freight network.

-The development of inter-regional transportation corridors around the world, such as the Brazil-Peru link, also bodes well for future rail investment.
+The development of inter-regional transport corridors around the world, such as the Brazil-Peru link, also bodes well for future rail investment.

 “We are more optimistic about rail than we are about roads,” says Karavias.